Yaso Gel

 2021: In vitro evaluation finds consistent and rapid sperm deactivation from "actual use" concentrations of PPCM when measured through both acrosome staining and a hyaluronan binding assay.

-2025: Yaso Therapeutics announces receipt of NIH funding to support first in human clinical trial of Yaso Gel, an MPT containing PPCM.
+2025: Yaso Therapeutics announces receipt of additional NIH funding to support first in human clinical trial of Yaso Gel, an MPT containing PPCM.